mpooja1/Car-Pooling/README.md

 You can get the apk file from : https://github.com/sriharsha004/Car-Pooling/blob/master/app/CarPool.apk

 #License Information
 This work is available under the "MIT License".
-Please see the file COPYING in this distribution for license terms.
+Please see the file LICENSE in this distribution for license terms.

 #Bug or Issue Tracker
 You can report the bugs in the following link: https://github.com/mpooja1/Car-Pooling/issues

 #Future Enhancements
-1. Add maps functionality
+1. Add maps functionality for showing available routes
 2. Get real time vehicle data for paid/free service
 3. Integrate with a pay service
 4. Introduce reward points to increase the number of customers